sachinsu/sachinsu.github.io/work_journal/life.md

     - Tea , coffee without cream, sugar is ok during fasting
     - No processed/refined food.
 No Sugar.
 Reduce Carbs.

 - Ashok Krish - Detested memorizing stuff.
 Exams are test of time than knowledge and analytical ability.
-Understand things from first principles, basic heuristics , models & metamodels.
+Understand things from first principles, basic heuristics , models & meta models.
 Avoid Hard manual labour, picks things that can be broken down and mastered.
 In terms of Indian cooking, tacit knowledge is no where captured.
 Health and nutrition is very complex subject.
     - Fats - they dont undergo any chemical changes till they reach intestine.
 Essentially replacement for Water at High temperature.
     - Fats do not cause insulin spike
     - Need certain amount of Fats.avoid trans-fats & refined oils.
 Always use refined oil for frying.